vpsfreecz/vpsadminos/docs/containers/devices.md

 # Devices
-Every container needs access to basic devices, such as `/dev/null`, `/dev/zero`, TTYs, console, etc. Although access to these devices is managed through the *devices* CGroup, manipulating the CGroup directly is tricky.
+Every container needs access to basic devices, such as `/dev/null`, `/dev/zero`, TTYs, console, etc. Although access to these devices is managed through the *devices* cgroup, manipulating the cgroup directly is tricky.
 You'd have to add devices to the root group and then manually propagate them to child groups and containers.
 To make device management and manipulation simpler, *osctld* manages the devices itself.
 Use `osctl ct/group devices` instead of